 The Application Fee – The plan provider typically deducts the fee from the lifetime mortgage proceeds upon completion.
 Some equity release firms will include this.
 However, it might eventually attract compound interests.

-*Pro Tip – Some equity release companies won’t charge you an application fee, which helps cut down the set up costs.
+*Pro Tip – Some equity release companies won’t charge you an application fee, which helps cut down the set-up costs.
 So, it’s imperative to compare equity release quotes first to get the best equity release deal.
-You don’t want to kick yourself later when you realise that there’s a better provider with fewer costs involved.
+You don’t want to kick yourself later when you realise a better provider with fewer costs involved.
 You want to make sure you get the best price with the least extra fees and payments.

-The Solicitor’s Fees – As part of SHIP rules, you’ll have to consult a legal advisor who’s separate from the mortgage provider.
+The Solicitor’s Fees – As part of SHIP rules, you’ll have to consult a legal adviser who’s separate from the mortgage provider.
 The solicitor will help you understand all the legal requirements of the equity release mortgage.
-It’s important to remember that solicitor’s fees are unavoidable, so you’ll benefit from shopping around so that you can find an excellent deal.
+It’s important to remember that solicitor’s fees are unavoidable.
+Therefore, you’ll benefit from shopping around to find an excellent deal.
 Find one you can trust and with whom you feel most comfortable.

 The main factor you need to consider, however, is the interest rates.
-Yes, interest rates are so important and crucial to look into.
 In general, interest rates are lower in the current market climate than a few years back.
 With the increasing popularity of the equity release schemes, mortgage products are becoming more competitive.
-This, in turn, helps a lot to reduce interest rates.
+This, in turn, vastly assists to reduce interest rates.
 Better yet, you’ll be saving so much money in the long run!

 Who Can You Turn To?

-As per the ERC’s standards, the best person to consult is an equity release financial advisor.
-The financial advisor has expertise in equity release plans and can offer you objective and valuable equity release advice on alternative mortgage providers and loans.
+As per the ERC’s standards, the best person to consult is a financial adviser.
+Find one that has expertise in equity release plans.
+They’ll offer you objective and valuable equity release advice on the various mortgage providers and loans.

-They conduct research and help you find the best equity release remortgage deals, which can include incentives like the free valuation, cashback or even no application fee with some plan providers.
-This is their only job, and they’re there to help you, you can trust these experts wholeheartedly.
+They conduct research and help you find the best equity release remortgage deals, which can include incentives like a free valuation, cashback or even no application fee with some plan providers.

 Can One Borrow More Capital?

 Yes, you can borrow more capital if you need to.
 Great, isn’t it?
-Older mortgage plans featured inflexibility.
-There were no drawdown lifetime mortgages.
-Thus, the homeowners looking to borrow some supplementary finances to remortgage equity release loans can now find flexible, reliable, cost-effective as well as better interest-rate equity release deals.
+Older mortgage plans were inflexible, as there were no drawdown lifetime mortgages.
+Thus, if you’re looking to borrow some supplementary finances to remortgage your equity release loans, you can find flexible, reliable, cost-effective plans, with better interest-rate deals.

 Best of all:

-You can also borrow more capital, especially with mortgage deals like health and lifestyle factors.
-Equity release has come a far way and improved so much.
+You can also borrow more capital, especially with mortgage deals that focus on health and lifestyle.
+Equity release has come a far way and has improved so much.

-Moreover, to figure out how much you can release with an equity release mortgage, you can efficiently use the equity release calculator, which is thankfully usually free.
+Moreover, to figure out how much you can release with an equity release mortgage, you can efficiently use our How Much Equity Can I Release Calculator.
 To do this, you’ll have to input:

-- Your postcode – you should have an estate in the UK.
+- Your postcode – you need to own an estate in the UK.

-- The youngest homeowner’s age – one needs to be aged 55 and above (the older you are, the more capital you can borrow).
+- The youngest homeowner’s age – who needs to be aged 55 and above (the older you are, the more capital you can borrow).

-- Your property market value – your residence should be valued at more than £70,000.
+- Your property market value – your residence needs to be valued at more than £70,000.